AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 python download_data/generate_csv.py
 ```

+## General
+This section contains the generation of the general statistics of the repositories.
+### Generate General Statistics
+The general statistics of the repositories are generated from [subject_tools.ipynb](./analysis/general/subject_tools.ipynb).
+This notebook generates the general statistics of the repositories and saves them in the `results/csv/general` folder.
+The statistics include the number of stars and issues for each repository.
+### Calculate LoC For Each Repository
+The lines of code (LoC) for each repository is calculated from [loc.ipynb](./analysis/general/loc.ipynb).
+This notebook calculates the LoC with `cloc` for each repository and saves the results in the `results/csv/general/loc/` folder.
+Each repository has its own file.

 ## RQ1.
 Common Properties and Patterns
 ### Generate Common Properties (already included with Google Drive download)
 The common properties of the issues are generated from [generate_common_properties.ipynb](./analysis/common_properties/generate_common_properties.ipynb).
 This notebook generates the common properties of the issues and saves them in the `issues_properties.csv` file in the `data` folder.
 The properties are identified by the prefix `prop:` in the column names.